 Make sure you know his limitations and find a routine that works for both of you.
 And most importantly, be consistent.
 Your dog’s health depends on it!

-Whether you are the proud parent of a newborn Frenchie or an aging, silver-furred Saint Bernard, you must always make time for good old-fashioned dog exercise.
+Whether you are the proud parent of a newborn Frenchie or an ageing, silver-furred Saint Bernard, you must always make time for good old-fashioned dog exercise.

 You see, dogs have available only what their owner affords them.
 So be sure to give your dog exactly what they need!
 Tons of love and playtime.